DanielLimasP/ai-store-api/README.md

 }
 ```
 <pre>
-/auth/signup           [POST]                     Creates a new store in db
+/auth/signup                [POST]                      Creates a new store in db.
 </pre>
 ```json
 {